 Sandro Pertini, the head of Partisan Committee

 They called for the strike in Milan and the general insurrection in all territories occupied by Nazis and Fascists.
-The Committee ordered all Partisan groups to attack german defenses forcing the capitulation.
-They didn’t even wait for the allied troops arrived days later.
+The Committee ordered all Partisan groups to attack German defenses forcing the capitulation.
+They didn’t even wait for the Allied troops to arrive days later.

 From that moment, the CLNAI assumed the temporary leadership of the country in the name of the Italians.
 They also declared the sentence of death for all fascist leaders, including Benito Mussolini.
-The Dux tried to run away from Milan the night of the 25 but his escape ended two days later on the Como Lake.
-The day after he was shot with his lover Claretta.
+The Dux tried to run away from Milan the night of the 25 but his escape ended two days later on the Como Lake where, the day after he was shot with his lover Claretta.

-On 1 May, all Northern Italy was released.
-On 3 May, with the Surrender of Caserta, the German invasion finally ended.
+On 1 May, all of Northern Italy was released.
+The German invasion finally ended on 3 May with the Surrender of Caserta.
 So did the Fascist regime lasted twenty years.

 Events in Tuscany for the 25 April

 Usually, on the 25 April, Italians take advantage of the public holiday by organizing small activities or short breaks.
-They go visiting the main cities or explore the countryside.
+They go to visit the main cities or explore the countryside.
 If the weather is good they reach the coastal area enjoying the sun and fresh air.

 The Freedom National Park of Sant’Anna di Stazzema